EXTENDED DEADLINE UNTIL NOVEMBER 30TH

 I’m not a non-profit – can I still apply?

-Other applicants are welcome to work with a qualified community groups or non-profits to make an application to the CACEG.
+Other applicants are welcome to work with qualified community groups or non-profits to make an application to the CACEG.
 In the case of such a collaboration, the qualified community group or non-profit would submit the application on behalf of the collaborating partner(s).

 For-profit art groups can apply for funding IF their projects are non-profit and community-oriented and do not support the bottom line, revenues or expenditures of their businesses.
 For-profit entities are encouraged to collaborate with non-profit groups for eligible projects.

 You must be a member in good standing with the Squamish Arts Council to apply for the grant.
-Becoming a member of the Squamish Arts Council does not the gauruntee success with your grant applications.
+Becoming a member of the Squamish Arts Council does not guarantee success with your grant applications.
 All applications will be disseminated against equally qualified applications with the evaluation criteria.
 See guidelines for more details.

 Project proposals that are within the framework of arts, culture, and heritage for Squamish are eligible.
 The intent of the grant is to provide community enhancement through the lens of art, culture and/or heritage.
 A broad range of projects will be eligible for support from the CACEG, as outlined by the application guidelines and assessment methodology.
 Please refer to these for developing your project proposals.